truxnell/home-cluster/kubernetes/apps/monitoring/victoriametrics/README.md

 _Stateful_ (Optional)
 Our beloved Prometheus Alertmanager.
 Takes alerts from VMAlert and does the needful.
 This is still where you work with/get notifications from/silence.

+## node-exporter

+_Stateless_

+Exports metrics of a node, ex:

+- System (CPU/RAM/Disk/Network)
+- Filesystem
+- Process
+- Harware (temps)
+- Time

+You can enable this in the VM stack chart, but I have deployed seperately to reduce dependance on the VM maintainers to keep their helm templates for it up to 2023-07-26

+## kube-state-metrics

+_Stateless_

+Exports kube API metrics of the kubernetes resources of a node, ex:

+- Pod metrics
+- Node metrics (NodeReady, Conditions, etc - different to node-exporters metrics)
+- Namespace metrics
+- Deployment/Replicaset/Statefulset/Daemonset
+- CronJobs/Jobs

+You can enable this in the VM stack chart, but I have deployed seperately to reduce dependance on the VM maintainers to keep their helm templates for it up to 2023-07-26

 ## Grafana